Considerations on anomalous photon and Z-boson self-couplings from the Born-Infeld weak hypercharge action: Constraining the Born-Infeld parameter

+In view of the bounds (\ref{beta1}) and (\ref{beta2}), we notice that they are compatible with the previous bounds attained from refs. \cite{PdeFabrittis} and \cite{Ellis_PRL_2017}.
+However, we point out that the difference in the estimates of $\beta$-parameter by using the approaches of effective field theory and the non-linear Abelian description of the hypercharge sector should still be confirmed by the forthcoming results of the LHC in its third run.

-In addition to the lower bound attained in eq. (\ref{sqrtbetabound}) for the Born-Infeld $\beta$-parameter (expressed in magnetic field units, $\beta > 4.11 \times 10^{18} \, \mbox{T}$), we would like to make a few considerations on the dispersion relations that emerge from the generalized Born-Infeld action of the work in Ref. \cite{GaeteEPJC}.
-These dispersion relations have been discussed , in connection with the kinematics of Compton scattering, in Section V of Ref. \cite{MJNevesPRD2021}, whenever an external uniform magnetostatic field, ${\bf B}$, is present.
-If we consider the traditional Born-Infeld action ($p = 0.5$ in Section V of \cite{MJNevesPRD2021}), the effect of the Born-Infeld non-linearity combined with the influence of the external magnetic field yield a redshift of the waves $(\omega_{BI} < \omega_{M})$; its expression is as follows below:
+In addition to these lower bounds for the $\beta$-parameter (expressed in magnetic field units, $\beta \gtrsim \, 10^{19} \, \mbox{T}$), we would like to make a few considerations on the dispersion relations that emerge from the generalized Born-Infeld action of the work in ref. \cite{GaeteEPJC}.
+The correspondent dispersion relations and the kinematics of Compton scattering have been discussed in ref. \cite{MJNevesPRD2021}, whenever an external uniform magnetostatic field, ${\bf B}$, is present.

+If we consider the traditional Born-Infeld action, the effect of the non-linearity combined with the influence of the external magnetic field yield a redshift of the waves $(\omega_{BI} < \omega_{M})$; its expression is as follows below:

+The $\omega_{M}$ and $\omega_{BI}$ are, respectively, the frequencies associated with the (same) wavelength, $\lambda$, in the Maxwellian and Born-Infeld cases, whereas $\alpha$ is the angle between the wave vector, ${\bf k}$, and the external magnetic field.
+Notice that there is no redshift whenever the wave propagates along the ${\bf B}$-field direction; on the other hand, the maximal value for the redshift occurs in the case the wave propagates along a direction orthogonal to ${\bf B}$.